-Business Operations-Extensive operational leadership experience through service as President and CEO and Chief Operating Officer of Colgate and strong knowledge of business finance and financial statements through oversight of operating budgets and financial statements at Colgate.
+Business Operations-Extensive operational leadership experience through service as President and CEO and Chief Operating Officer of Colgate, expertise in marketing through leadership roles at Colgate and strong knowledge of business finance and financial statements through oversight of operating budgets and financial statements at Colgate.

-Industry-In-depth knowledge of consumer products industry and Colgate's business through over 40-year career at Colgate.
+Industry-In-depth knowledge of fast-moving consumer goods industry through over 40-year career at Colgate.

-International-Experience managing Colgate's international operations and living and working in a number of foreign countries.
+International-Experience managing Colgate's international operations and living and working in foreign countries.
 Native of Great Britain.